Key Horizontal levels

 How to trade crypto with key horizontal levels

 Once the key level has been identified and we can see how significant it is, there are three types of trade opportunities.
-Based on backtests, these trade set-ups have over 70% success rates.
+According to backtests, these three trade setups based on key levels have over a 70% success rate:

 1. Key level approach